teohxuen/website/content/report/final_report.md

 This project focuses on developing a Power Monitoring Board for the upcoming Autonomous Underwater Vehicle, AUV4.5.
 The PMB is a critical component of the vehicle’s electrical system, designed to interface the battery reliably and safely with the AUV.

 The new PMB introduces key features such as accurate state-of-charge tracking and in-hull firmware upgrades while maintaining backward compatibility with AUV4.1.
-Additionally, a new Battery Telemetry Board (BTB) will be integrated into the Battery Charging Box (BCB) enabling real-time monitoring, wireless data upload and automated fault detection during battery charging.
+Additionally, a new Battery Telemetry Board (BTB) will be integrated into the Battery Charging Box (BCB) enabling real-time monitoring, wireless data upload and automated fault detection throughout battery charging.

 ---